 If you’re creating new content, keep in mind that when someone goes to a search engine, they're often not entering your specific site URL or the name of a page.
 Instead, they're entering a keyword, or several, to find content that provides what they are looking for.
 Be sure that your content answers a searcher’s intent using relevant target keywords.

-If you already have some keywords you know you want to appear for in search engines that's great, incorporate them into your content and check to be sure you’re using them in all the important places using our On-Page SEO Checker.
+If you already have some keywords you know you want to appear for in search engines that's great, find ideas on how to incorporate them into your content using our Content Exploration tool.
+You can then check to be sure you’re using the keywords in all the important places using our On-Page SEO Checker.

 If you don't already have keywords in mind, you can find the best terms to target based on what’s popular with other sites in our Site Keywords tool or with our Competitor Keyword Matrix tool.